Islamabad–Rawalpindi metropolitan area: Infrastructure

-The metro area is connected by a network of highways to the rest of the country.
-Within the metro area the Islamabad Highway and Srinagar Highway provide the primary link between Islamabad and Rawalpindi.
-The area is divided by the Grand Trunk Road which connect's the region with Lahore and Peshawar.
-The newer, M2 Motorway contact's the area with Lahore, and through Lahore with the port city of Karachi.
+The metropolitan area is connected by a network of highways to the rest of the country.
+Within the area, the Islamabad Highway and Srinagar Highway provide the primary link between Islamabad and Rawalpindi.
+The area is divided by the Grand Trunk Road, which connects the region with Lahore and Peshawar.
+The area is connected to the rest of the country via the freeway network of Pakistan.
+The M-1 freeway connects in the north to Peshawar, while the M-2 freeway connects it southwards to Lahore, from where the network eventually connects it to the port city of Karachi.